Turhan Feyzioğlu: Family life

 Turhan Feyzioğlu married to Leyla Cıngıllıoğlu.
 Their daughter Saide (1950-1969) married Mehmet Buçukoğlu, but she died two hours after bearing a son, Metin, on 7 July 1969.
 Metin was adopted by his grandparents and took the surname Feyzioğlu.
-He became a professor of criminal law and was elected President of Turkish Union of Bar Associations in May 2013.
+He became a professor of criminal law and was elected President of Turkish Bars Association in May 2013.

 Death

-After 1980 he abandoned politics.
+After 1980, he withdrew from political life.
 Turhan Feyzioğlu died at the age of 66 in Ankara on 24 March 1988.

 Books

-The following is the list of Feyzioğlu's books.
-Five of them are in Turkish and one in French.
+The following list includes the books authored by Feyzioğlu.
+Of these, five are written in Turkish and one in French.